jyingnan/GSCI-Tracker/README.md

 | $S_{i,t}$ | Number of news sources reporting event $i$ on day $t$ |
 | $N_t$ | Total number of news sources on day $t$ (`total_sources`) |

 Source-share normalization by $N_t$ ensures cross-day comparability and controls for variation in total daily news volume.
-Only events with **strictly negative Goldstein scores** are included, covering CAMEO-coded conflict categories such as disapproval (−2), threats (−6), military posturing (−7.2), assaults (−9), and mass violence (−10).
+Only events with **strictly negative Goldstein scores** are included, covering CAMEO-coded conflict categories.

 ---